Location: Northampton, MA

 If you are eager to join our team, please visit this page to apply.

 Please submit a cover letter with your application for consideration.

 Salary is competitive and commensurate with experience and background.
-Competitive full benefits package included.
+AFT provides a full and generous benefits package.

 American Farmland Trust provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
 In addition to federal law requirements, American Farmland Trust complies with applicable state and local laws governing nondiscrimination in employment in every location in which the organization has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.